univention/univention-corporate-server/doc/changelog/index.rst

   (:uv:bug:`54273`).

-* The package :program:`univention-keycloak` has been added as a dependency to the univention-server-common package.
+* The package :program:`univention-keycloak` has been added as a dependency to the :program:`univention-server-common` package.
 It contains a CLI tool used by the Univention Keycloak app (:uv:bug:`55383`).

 * The package :program:`univention-support-info` is now by default installed on every